Hornbill-Docs/esp-config/esp-config/integration/hornbill-ai.md

 ### Savings Calculations

 Every feature within Hornbill AI has a distinct savings calculation built in which is evaluated in real time and stored in the Usage Log, as minutes.
-An over simplification would be that based on each task i.e summarizing a request or generating a customer reply, and estimate of the time saved is calculated using the size of the request being summarized or the amount of text generated.
+An over simplification would be that based on each task i.e summarizing a request or generating a customer reply, an estimate of the time saved is calculated using the size of the request being summarized or the amount of text generated.

 For example, a long request being summarized uses the length of text that makes up the request history being summarized and the average rate at which a human can read and understand text to get an approximate value for time saved.